#UnityIntheMusicCommunity and #MakingMusicIsAProfession

 Musicians For Musicians is run by a dedicated Board of Directors and staff who strongly believe that the time is NOW to realize the notion that making music is a profession.
 The revolution must start with the musicians themselves, and together we can find ways to advance our shared passion for music.

-Sohrab Saadat Ladjvardi (musician, composer, leader of the music collective SoSaLa, educator, editor, activist; and samurai)
+Sohrab Saadat Ladjvardi (musician, composer, leader of the music collective SoSaLa, educator, editor; and music activist.)

 Arturo O’Farrill (pianist/composer, Grammy Award winner and leader of the AFRO LATIN JAZZ Orchestra O’Farrill turns political expression into artistic action)